penkin/penkin.github.io/_posts/2025-10-03-speed-up-dotnet-builds.md

 ## Setting It Up

+Here is how to set it up on both [Rider](https://www.jetbrains.com/rider/) and [Visual Studio](https://visualstudio.microsoft.com/).

+### For Rider users:

+Settings → Build, Execution, Deployment → Toolset and Build<br>
+Edit `"MSBuild Global Properties"`<br>
+Add `BUILD_CACHE=true`

 ### For Visual Studio users:

+There is no built in way to do this in Visual Studio so we need to make use of environment variables within Windows.

-Open System Properties → Advanced → Environment Variables Add `BUILD_CACHE=true` as a system variable
+Open System Properties → Advanced → Environment Variables<br>
+Add `BUILD_CACHE=true` as a system variable<br>
 Restart your computer **(yes, really!)**

-### For Rider users:

-Settings → Build, Execution, Deployment → Toolset and Build Edit "MSBuild Global Properties"
-Add `BUILD_CACHE=true`

 Add the conditional targets to your `.csproj` file shown above and configure the `onlyIfChanged` section in your `package.json` file.
 Don't forget to install [fast-glob](https://www.npmjs.com/package/fast-glob) as a dependency.